 By William M. Cwirla

-Rev. William M. Cwirla is the pastor of Holy Trinity Lutheran Church in Hacienda Heights, CA, and is a president emeritus of Higher Things.
+Rev. William M. Cwirla is the pastor of Holy Trinity Lutheran Church in Hacienda Heights, CA. He is also a president emeritus of Higher Things.

-This article was originally published in the spring 2008 issue of Higher Things Magazine.
+This article was originally published in the summer 2011 issue of Higher Things Magazine.